jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_microsoftnet45required.md

 ---
-title: Diagnostic Server - Microsoft .NET Version Alarm
+title: Diagnostic Server - Microsoft .NET Version alarm
 tags: [spotlightds_alarms]
 last_updated: July 29, 2016
 summary: "The Diagnostic Server uses .NET libraries to collect data from the machines being monitored.
 These libraries require at least version 4.5 of the Microsoft .NET framework."